 - Difficulty breathing

-Many things can cause or contribute to problems with the heart's electrical system.
+Many things can cause or contribute to problems with heart signaling and lead to ventricular tachycardia.
 These include:

 - Poor blood flow to the heart muscle due to coronary artery disease